 Cancer presently kills 7.6 million people worldwide every year.

 In the UK, nearly 300,000 new cases are diagnosed annually, 19,000 of them in Wales, accounting for around five per cent of NHS spending.
-Survival rates, even after treatment, remain tragically low in some cases.
+For some cancers, survival rates, even after treatment, remain tragically low.

 How can we improve survival rates for cancer patients?